 Storage

-Freeze - Allow to cool and freeze for up to 3 months.
-Defrost in the fridge before reheating.
+Freeze - The curry can be frozen, provided the original cooked chicken was handled and stored safely.
+Allow it to cool completely, then transfer it to a freezer-safe container and freeze for up to 3 months.
+Defrost thoroughly in the fridge before reheating until piping hot.

 This recipe has been developed using cooked chicken.
 If you would like to make a curry with raw chicken breasts, try my mild chicken curry recipe instead!

-Troubleshooting Guide
+Troubleshooting guide

 Problem: Sauce is too thick